onflow/cadence/docs/language.md

 // This succeeds and sets the value to 4 value!.set(new: 4)

-// Error: Since `noValue` is nil, the value is not set
+// Run-time error: Since `noValue` is nil, the value is not set
 // and the program execution reverts. noValue!.set(new: 4)